Christina Piper: Political activity

 At the Battle of Poltava 1709, Carl Piper were taken as a prisoner to Russia, where he remained until his death seven years later.
 When the disastrous news of the Swedish defeat reached the capital of Stockholm, panic erupted and the bank was emptied: Carl Piper was blamed for having persuaded the King to attack Russia, and according to the reports of the Danish and French envoys, Christina Piper was attacked by a mob and forced to flee the capital.

 She managed negotiations with the government to trade her spouse for Russians prisoners in Sweden, which however did not succeed.
 According to contemporary unconfirmed rumors, she did in fact not wish for him to return, as she liked the independence she had in his absence.
-Carl Piper died in his captivity in Russia in 1716: he was brought home in 1718, and finally buried in 1719.
+Carl Piper died in his captivity in Russia in 1716; he was brought home in 1718 and finally buried in 1719.

 Later life

 After the capture of her spouse, Christina Piper lost all influence over state affairs: she was not popular in the capital, and her connections were of no use after the fall of Carl Piper.
 For the rest of her life, she devoted herself to her position as a respected matriarch of her family, and her affairs as a major landowner, and traveled between her estates, having her base at Krageholm Castle in Scania.
 She used her position as a landowner to affect the local policies, and became an important figure in national economy: she was one of the greatest financiers of the Great Northern war.
-After the death of her daughter Charlotta (d.
-1727), she became the foster mother of her grandchildren by her: Eva Charlotta, Nils Adam and Christina Sofia (the youngest of whom being the mother of Magdalena Rudenschöld).
+After the death of her daughter Charlotta in 1727, she became the foster mother of her grandchildren Eva Charlotta, Nils Adam and Christina Sofia (the youngest of whom became the mother of Magdalena Rudenschöld).